Paper collage meets quilting in this fun and adventurous online workshop.

 A complete PDF supply list, plus step-by-step notes and templates will be emailed to each participant.
 Class sizes are limited to ensure one-on-one time.
 Tips will be given for choosing papers that work best for this technique.

-This is a beginning to intermediate level class.
+This is an all-levels class.
 You should be comfortable using your sewing machine, and it should be in good working order.
 I look forward to sharing and sewing with you!

 - Sewing machine with a standard needle: you can use an old needle for this project, it will work fine